english-blog/english-blog.github.io/_posts/2013-11-14-soldier-for-women.md

 <iframe allowfullscreen="" frameborder="0" src="http://www.youtube.com/embed/b4aiso6pvRE?autoplay=0&controls=1&hd=1&showinfo=0&rel=0&wmode=transparent" height="399" width="480"></iframe>
 </div>

 To support this campaign, [blogadda](http://www.blogadda.com) launched a blog contest [Soldier for Women](http://blog.blogadda.com/2013/03/21/soldier-for-women-campaign-indian-bloggers), asking the women blogger to blog about the men in their lives who stood up for women in any occasion.
 One of my friend Sruthi Pandarinathan wrote a blog post about me.
 Check the blog [The Intellectual Soldier](http://penurheart.blogspot.in/2013/04/the-intellectual-soldier.html).
 I did not expect that.
 I was surprised to see that women see me as a Soldier as well (even though I never fought a physical fight :).
-The surprise quadrapled this weekend, when Sruthi gave me this T-Shirt.
+The surprise quadrupled this weekend, when Sruthi gave me this T-Shirt.
 BlogAdda sent her this T-Shirt for the blog that she wrote.

 <br/>
 <div style="text-align: center;">